 Zombie Gunship Reality takes the popular Zombie Gunship franchise and gives it the Tango treatment, requiring players to move around a physical space in order to find and fire upon the hordes of undead threatening the area below.
-If you find using the gyroscope exhausting, just look at the workout the person playing this game in the trailer is getting.

 We Android users are accustomed to getting games months, even years, after our iOS-running peers.
 We've grown so used to this that it's hardly worth pointing out half the time.
 But every now and then a game slips in that really took its time.
 In a world of jets engines, daWindci has floated towards Android with the speed of a hot air balloon with a Play Store appearance that's a full three years after its 2011 Apple App Store debut.

 After toying around with Assassin's Creed Pirates' price tag over the past few months, Ubisoft has decided to drop it entirely.
 The game contains in-app purchases that raise revenue through other means, but now players are empowered to hop in and start sailing without having to pay a cent.